Partnerships with external providers using the STAR funding

 The memorandum must be signed by the legally recognised signatories who represent the school and the accredited external provider/s to which the agreement applies before the delivery of any standard or course.

-The memorandum must specify, as appropriate to the application:
+The memorandum must specify, as appropriate to the application the following information.

-- names of the parties to the agreement
+The names of the parties to the agreement.

 - student enrolment; student welfare services

 - decisions relating to progress through the course, assessment and appeals